juliannski/jskirzynski.com/content/publication/LCIL/index.md

 tags: []

 abstract: This paper studies the qualities of imitation learning neural net pipelines that receive additional input from a sequence of word vectors representing a sentence.
-We test a set of algorithms in self-driving simulators and find imitation learning conditionaed on language better differentiates known and uneen behaviors.
+We test a set of algorithms in a self-driving simulator and find that a certain kind of language-conditioned imitation learning architectures better differentiates known and unseen behaviors.

 featured: false